alphanodes/additionals/docs/macros/google_docs.rst

 Scope
 +++++

-This macro works in all text fields with formatting support.
+This macro works in all text fields with formatting support (e.g. Redmine Wiki).

 Examples
 ++++++++